scoconno/scoconno.github.io/ancient/assignments/essay1.md

 title: Essay 1
 ---

 Below are several options for your mid-term paper. **Pick one**.
-Each option includes some extra instruction for that prompt.
 Here are some general guidelines:

 1. Write 750-1000 words.
 This does not include the bibliography.
 2. Use only the dialogs, my notes, and the resources listed under 'Ancient Philosophy Resources'.